Call

 For planned work, the same view confirms replicas are healthy, Jobs are not stuck, and changes reached the intended namespace.

 Large orgs often share a cluster across many squads.
 Clear namespace/service visibility helps coordinate releases and avoid stepping on neighbors.
-Pairing with Opsy RBAC gives different roles different depth of visibility.
+Pairing with RBAC & access in Opsy gives different roles different depth of visibility.

 Stack & integrations